TMueller110/IoT-Mixer/README.md

 Transport Protocols:

 #### MQTT:
+Some key factors why MQTT was choosen
-* This lightweight messaging protocol is used for efficient data transmission.
+* Lightweight messaging protocol great for efficient data transmission.
-* MQTT is ideal for IoT applications due to its low bandwidth usage and support for persistent connections.
+* MQTT is ideal for IoT applications due to low bandwidth usage and support for persistent connections.

 ### Presenting the Data